 6.1.
 Elementary row and column operations

-The main tool for computations with matrices are the so-called 'elementary row and column operations.'
+The main tool for computations with matrices are the so-called 'elementary row and column operations,' described in Definition 6.2.
+We first give a motivation/analogue in terms of systems of linear equations.